On Networking.

 3. Industry fit matters

 BNI is highly effective for businesses that rely on personal referrals, such as financial services, trades, and local businesses.
-However, for creative digital marketing agencies, e-commerce brands, or businesses that require larger-scale lead generation, BNI may not deliver enough volume.
+However, for digital marketing agencies, e-commerce brands, or businesses that require larger-scale lead generation, BNI may not deliver enough volume.

 4. Not all chapters are equal